podops/podops.legacy/docs/installation.md

 # Installation

-With the PodOps command-line interface (CLI), the `po` command, you can create podcasts and manage them from a terminal.
+With the Podops command-line interface (CLI), the `po` command, you can create podcasts and manage them from a terminal.
 This page describes various methods for installing the PoOps command-line interface on your system.

 ## Downloads the binary